 This Scottish quick bread is said to be named after the Stone of Destiny (or Scone) which is the place where Scottish kings were once crowned.
 The original triangular shaped scone was made with oats and believe it or not, it was griddle-baked.
 Today you will see scones in triangles, but sometimes a circular shape, too.

-Lemon Almond Scones Recipe
+Lemon Almond Scone with Lemon Glaze Recipe

 Lemon Almond Scones